 • the geographical location (such as the country and city of origin) from where you accessed our Website(s) and whether it was accessed via our mobile app; and

 • the website you came from (if any), search terms or any other webpages that led you to our Website(s).

 The information we collect automatically is also used for statistical and administrative purposes (e.g. the number of visits by visitors to our Website).
 Analysing the way in which visitors utilise or access our Website(s) enables us to improve our services.
 The information is not used in any way to uniquely identify a customer and we do not collect information about the identity of the visitors unless they voluntarily provide that information.
 Visitors or their browsing activities (other than previously stated) will not be identified except in the event that any law requires us to disclose or permit a law enforcement agency to inspect the service provider's logs.

 Information from third parties

 Our website also contains links to the websites of third-party providers of goods and services (Third- Party websites).
-If you have accessed Third Party websites through our website and if those third- parties collect information about you, we may also collect or have access to that information as part of our arrangements with those third parties.
+If you have accessed Third Party websites through our website or our mobile app and if those third- parties collect information about you, we may also collect or have access to that information as part of our arrangements with those third parties.

-Where you access a Third Party website from our website, cookie information, information about your preferences or other information you have provided about yourself may be shared between us and the third party.
+Where you access a Third Party website from our website or our mobile app, cookie information, information about your preferences or other information you have provided about yourself may be shared between us and the third party.
 We are not responsible for the content, privacy practices or business practices of any website or company except our own.

 When you send a completed online application to us, we retain the information contained in that application.
 We are able to then use that information to provide any assistance that you require.
 You can also suspend and save online applications, so you can complete and send the applications at a later time.
 If you suspend or save your application, the information that you have entered will be retained in our systems so that you may recover the information when you resume your application.
 Online applications that have been suspended or saved may be viewed by us.